 Are US Firms Becoming More Short-Term Oriented?
-Evidence of Shifting Firm Time Horizons from Market Discount Rates, 1980-2013
+Evidence of Shifting Firm Time Horizons from Implied Discount Rates, 1980-2013

 63 Pages Posted: 13 Sep 2016 Last revised: 2 Aug 2023

 We provide evidence that investors in US public markets are increasingly discounting firms’ expected future cash flows during 1980-2013.
 This trend is shown not only on average across firms, but also within firms over time after alternative explanations are accounted for.
-To corroborate a link with firm time horizons, we estimate the relationship between market discounting and factors relevant to firm long-term strategy.
-We find that market discounting is correlated in expected ways with firm investments, ownership, management incentives, external pressures and its financial health - measures that have been argued to correlate with firm time horizons.
+To corroborate a link with firm time horizons, we estimate the relationship between an implied discount rate (‘IDR’) and factors relevant to firm long-term strategy.
+We find that IDR is correlated in expected ways with firm investments, management incentives, financial health, ownership and external pressures - measures that have been argued to correlate with firm time horizons.
 This paper represents one of the first attempts to document market-wide evidence of shortening firm time horizons.
 These changing horizons bear important implications for firm strategy.

 Keywords: Short-Termism, Myopia, Institutional Investing, Financial Economics, CEO Compensation, Time Horizons